atyryshkina/algorithm-performance-analysis/howto2.md

     - history id

-Our dataset contains runtime data for 1372 different tools that were run on the Galaxy Servers over the past five years.
+The Galaxy dataset contains runtime data for 1372 different tools that were run on the Galaxy Servers over the past five years.
 A statistcal summary of those tools, ordered by most popular, can be found [here]().

-The computer clusters of the Galaxy Server have different hardware specifications.
-The hardware which tools run on is recorded in the dataset.
-[I need to put hardware specs here.]
+The Galaxy server has three different clusters with different hardware specifications.
+The hardware on which a job was run is recorded in the dataset.
+[I need to put hardware specs here. or a link to them]

-The jobs have amount of memory alotted to them, but they do not have dedicated processors.
-The processors are shared with other jobs running on the node.
-The published dataset does not contain server load information or the total amount of memory used for a job.
-We began tracking those two attributes not long before writing this, and will publish those datasets when available.
+The jobs contain information about the amount of memory alotted to them, but they do not contain information about the amount of memory used, which we consider an important attribute.
+In addition, the CPUs are shared with other jobs running on the node, so the perfomance of jobs is affected by the server load at the time of execution.
+We began tracking these two attributes (memory used and server load) not long before writing this, and will publish those datasets when available.

 #### Distribution of the Data